The maximum efficiency of nano heat engines depends on more than temperature: Setup

-\section{Work in the nanoregime}
+\subsection{Work in the nanoregime}

-The basic components of a heat engine (H.E.) are detailed in Fig.~\ref{fig:heatEngine}.
-The definition of work when dealing with nanoscopic quantum systems has seen much attention lately \cite{HO-limitations, 2ndlaw, aaberg2013truly, dahlsten2011inadequacy, definingworkEisert, gemmer2015single} .
-Performing work is always understood as changing the energy of a system, which we call \emph{battery}.
+The definition of work when dealing with nanoscopic quantum systems has seen much attention lately \cite{HO-limitations, 2ndlaw, aaberg2013truly, dahlsten2011inadequacy, definingworkEisert, gemmer2015single}.
+Performing work is always understood as changing the energy of a system, which in this \doc~is called \emph{battery}.
 In the macroregime, one often pictures raising a weight on a string.
-In the nanoregime, this corresponds to changing the energy of a quantum system by lifting it to an excited state (see Fig.~\ref{fig:battery}).
+In the nanoregime, this corresponds to changing the energy of a quantum system by pumping it to an excited state (see Fig.~\ref{fig:battery}).
+In particular, a minimalistic battery model can be demonstrated as a two-level system~\cite{2ndlaw}.
+Performing work corresponds to bringing the state from its ground state to the excited state, where the energy gap is fine-tuned to the amount of work $W_\textup{ext}$ to be done.

+While an arbitrary energy spacing is difficult to realize in a two-level system, it can be done by picking two levels with the desired spacing from a \emph{quasi-continuum} battery: this battery comprises of a large but finite number of discrete levels which form a quasi-continuum.
+Such a battery closely resembles the classical notion of a ``weight attached to a string'' as considered in~\cite{skrzypczyk2014work}.
+The battery can be charged by bringing it from a particular state (e.g. the ground state) to any of the higher energy levels.
+In this paper, we adopt the use of such a quasi-continuum battery model.
+This battery $ W $ has a Hamiltonian (written in its diagonal form)